FACT SHEET: Development Credit Authority Loan Portfolio Guarantee in Bosnia and Herzegovina

 DCA Partner Banks: Procredit Bank and Sparkasse Bank

 * Jointly financed with the Swedish International Development Cooperation Agency (Sida)

 Local small and medium-sized enterprises (SMEs) in Bosnia and Herzegovina (BiH) are often unable to obtain suitable financing because of high collateral demands, high interest rates, and a lack of loan products for SMEs.
 They cite access to finance as a major obstacle to making new investments and financing working capital.
 BiH banks often have doubts about the fundamental competitiveness of local SMEs, and they are reluctant to lend to SMEs that do not have substantial collateral.
 Strengthening local banks’ ability to finance medium- and long-term loans to SMEs in productive sectors of the economy will foster economic growth in BiH.

-The USAID-Sida DCA program, signed in September 2010 with Raiffeisen Bank BiH and Volksbank BH, provides banks with a 50% guarantee on the loan principal.
+The DCA program provides banks with a 50% guarantee on the loan principal.
 This enables them to make longer-term loans without substantially increasing their risk exposure and to extend loans to borrowers who otherwise may not qualify for loans under the banks’ regular lending parameters.
-In 2011, participating banks disbursed seven loans worth 6.3 million convertible marks (KM), ranging from 150,000 to 2 million KM, with maturity ranging from 5 to 12 years.
-These loans have sustained some 240 jobs and are expected to create more than 50 jobs.